loopbackio/loopback-next/LABS.md

 git push --force-with-lease
 ```

+If you want to have a clean commit history in your PR without the noisy commits from the master branch, make sure branch `/labs/base` is rebased against master and `/labs/<my-experimental-feature>` is rebased against `/labs/base`.

-4. Create PR for an experimental feature
+4. **Release for an experimental feature**

+- Use `0.x.y` versioning scheme
-- Use `lab/<my-experimental-feature>` as the branch
+- Use `labs/<my-experimental-feature>` as the branch

+*The release script to be created*

 ### Graduate an experimental feature

-1. Create a PR from `lab/<my-experimental-feature>` against `master`
+1. Create a PR from `labs/<my-experimental-feature>` against `master`
+2. Remove the lab setup commits from `/labs/base`
+3. Update the entries/links in [add a new package](https://github.com/strongloop/loopback-next/blob/master/docs/site/DEVELOPING.md#adding-a-new-package)
+4. Update the `CODEOWNERS` file in the root folder: add the graduated package and owners' names
-2. Follow the code review process to land the PR
+5. Follow the code review process to land the PR